Premature ejaculation is perhaps one of the most embarrassing subjects men ever have to deal with.

 - Infection or inflammation of the urethra or prostate

 Statistics show that the average sexual encounter is 7.3 minutes, but almost 50 percent of all sex acts end in less than 2 minutes.
+In the US, 56 percent of the men and 42 percent of the women say that their first sexual experience involved cases of premature ejaculation.

 Hollywood has led people to believe that most people have sex for